tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_docs_as_code_tool_options.md

 This is the constant tradeoff with tools &mdash; the tools and platforms with the most community and usage aren't usually the doc tools.
 The doc tools have more features designed for tech writers, but they lack the momentum and depth of the more popular website building tools.

-#### Slate / Middleman {#slate}
+#### Slate {#slate}

- Slate is based on [Middleman](https://middlemanapp.com/), a Ruby-based static site generator that is popular.
-[Slate](https://github.com/lord/slate) is common theme for generating documentation following the three-column design made popular by [Stripe](https://stripe.com/docs/api).
+[Slate](https://github.com/lord/slate) (based on [Middleman](https://middlemanapp.com/), a Ruby-based static site generator that is popular) is a common static site generator for API documentation that follows the three-column design made popular by [Stripe](https://stripe.com/docs/api).

 <a href="https://github.com/lord/slate" class="noExtIcon"><img src="images/slatescreenshot.png" /></a>

 With Slate, you write in Markdown, build from the command line, and deploy your site similar to other static site generators.

-Here I called out the theme (Slate) instead of the platform (Middleman) for a specific reason.
-The static site generator gives you the tools to build a website; it does not always give you a perfectly designed theme that fits your needs.
-You will probably end up forking an existing theme and customizing it to fit your needs.

-Theme customization will require some web development skills, or at least some familiarity with HTML, CSS, and JS, not to mention any scripting languages the static site generator uses.
-As such, you might be attracted to a particular static site generator precisely because of the themes available on that platform.
+All your content appears on one page, with navigation that lets users easily move down to the sections they need.

+Unlike with other static site generators mentioned here, Slate is more focused on API documentation than other types of content.

 #### Miscellaneous

 The list of other doc-oriented static site generator possibilities is quite extensive.
-Although probably not worth using due to the small community and limited platform, you might also explore [Asciidoctor](http://asciidoctor.org/), [Dexy](http://www.dexy.it/), [Nanoc](https://nanoc.ws/), [API Documentation Platform](https://viasocket.com/docs), [Apidoco](https://github.com/72pulses/apidoco), and more For more doc tools, see the [Generating Docs](https://github.com/PharkMillups/beautiful-docs#generating-docs) list in [Beautiful Docs](https://github.com/PharkMillups/beautiful-docs).
+Although probably not worth using due to the small community and limited platform, you might also explore [Asciidoctor](http://asciidoctor.org/), [Dexy](http://www.dexy.it/), [Nanoc](https://nanoc.ws/), [API Documentation Platform](https://viasocket.com/docs), [Apidoco](https://github.com/72pulses/apidoco), and more.

+For more doc tools, see the [Generating Docs](https://github.com/PharkMillups/beautiful-docs#generating-docs) list in [Beautiful Docs](https://github.com/PharkMillups/beautiful-docs).
+Additionally, [DocBuilds](http://www.docbuilds.com/) tries to index some of more popular documentation-specific static site generators.

 Right now there are probably many readers who are clenching their first and lowering their eyebrows in anger at the omission of their tool. *What about ...
 Docpad!!???
 What about Nikola??!!*

 Hey, there are *a lot* of tool options out there, and you might have found perfect match between your content needs and the tool.
 (This page is already 5,000+ words long.)
 If you feel strongly that I missed an essential tool for docs here, feel free to [contact me](contact.html).
+Additionally, the tools landscape for developer docs is robust, complex and seemingly endless.

 Also, recognize that I'm only recommending what I perceive to be the most popular options.
 The developer tool landscape is diverse and constantly changing, and what may be relevant one day might be passé the next.
 This is a difficult space to navigate, and selecting the right tool for your needs is a tough question [though I offer more specific advice and recommendations here](pubapis_which_tool_to_choose.html).
 The tool you choose can massively affect both your productivity and capability, so it tends to be an important choice.